userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 Snapcraft can be used to package and distribute Qt 5 and KDE Frameworks based applications in a way that enables convenient installation by users.

-The process of creating a snap for a Qt 5 and/or KDE Frameworks application builds on standard tools like `cmake` and `make`, enabling you to re-use the application's existing build system when creating your snap with only minimal tweaks.
+The process of creating a snap for a Qt 5 and/or KDE Frameworks application builds on standard tools like `cmake`, `make` and `qmake`, enabling you to re-use the application's existing build system when creating your snap.

+[note]

-> ⓘ For a brief overview of the snap creation process, including how to install Snapcraft and how it's used, see [Snapcraft overview](/t/snapcraft-overview/8940).
+For a brief overview of the snap creation process, including how to install Snapcraft and how it's used, see [Snapcraft overview](/t/snapcraft-overview/8940).
 For a more comprehensive breakdown of the steps involved, take a look at [Creating a snap](/t/creating-a-snap/6799).
+[/note]

 ## Creating a new Qt 5 based snap

 Snaps are defined in a single YAML file named *snapcraft.yaml* located in the root folder of your project.
 This YAML file describes the application, its dependencies and how it should be built.

-For this how-to, we will create a *snapcraft.yaml* file that can be used to build a snap of KDE's calculator application [KCalc](https://apps.kde.org/kcalc/).
-We will then discuss how we can improve the snap, before exploring how snaps can be submitted to the Snap Store.
+For this how-to, we will create and build a working snap of KDE's calculator application [KCalc](https://apps.kde.org/kcalc/).
+We'll also explore how to submit snaps to the Snap Store.

-The initial version of our *snapcraft.yaml* file can be found below.
-We'll explain the contents of this file in the following sections of this guide.
+We're going to start by creating a basic *snapcraft.yaml* file.
+We'll explain the contents of this file line-by-line in the following sections of this guide.

-[details=Click here to expand/collapse our initial *snapcraft.yaml*]
+[details=The first version of our *snapcraft.yaml* file]
 ```yaml
 name: kcalc-example
 adopt-info: kcalc